da4all/da4all.github.io/_cards/dataset-documentation-assignment.md

 sample_resource: true

-title: "Dataset Documentation Assignment"
+title: "Dataset Documentation Project (assignment sequence)"

 teaser: >
-  This assignment asks students to find a dataset to document and then leads them through a multi-step process of critical engagement with that dataset.
-The ultimate product is a set of documentation that is not merely technical but also critical and deeply contextual
+  This sequence of assignments asks students to find a dataset to document and then leads them through a multi-step process of critical engagement with that dataset.
+The ultimate product is a set of documentation that is not merely technical but also critical and deeply contextual.

 keywords:
   - "Data Biography"